Content

 Join the global leading solution in mental well-being

-How to address emotional salary properly?
+How do we address emotional salary properly?

 1. Be clear with what you offer

-In this sense, a good example of emotional salary would be to offer the possibility of receiving psychological care through specialized online platforms.
+In this sense, a good example of emotional salary would be to offer the possibility of receiving psychological care through specialised online platforms.
 The company is not obliged to do so, but if it does, it is a very appreciated detail and contributes to the team’s wellbeing.
 If you decide you want to do this, you can consult ifeel’s emotional well-being program for companies.
 Through this program your employees will have access to the online therapy service in a totally confidential, constant, and comfortable way, with the possibility of having daily communication with a psychologist, taking care of their mental health, and improving their productivity.

 2. Targeting different salaries